OwenPendrighElliott/ingrain_server/README.md

 ## How does it perform?

 It retains all the performance of Triton.
-On 12 cores at 4.3 GHz with a 2080 SUPER 8GB card running in Docker using WSL2, it can serve `intfloat/e5-small-v2` to 500 clients at ~560 QPS, `intfloat/e5-base-v2` to 500 clients at ~500 QPS, or `intfloat/e5-large-v2` to 500 clients at ~500 QPS.
+On 12 cores at 4.3 GHz with a 2080 SUPER 8GB card running in Docker using WSL2, it can serve `intfloat/e5-small-v2` to 500 clients at ~560 QPS, or `intfloat/e5-base-v2` to 500 clients at ~500 QPS.

 ### Example Requests and Responses